-- Run last-minute errands: With the aforementioned extra free time in the morning, ask your bridesman to help run any remaining errands.
+- Run last-minute errands.
+With the aforementioned extra free time in the morning, ask your bridesman to help run any remaining errands.
 Need a sewing kit from the local drug store or another bottle of Champagne?
-Well, if he’s not in hair and makeup, he’s your go-to guy!
+If he’s not in hair and makeup, he’s your go-to guy.
+"Most of my day is spent calming the bride, pouring the mimosas, running last-minute errands, and telling the ladies how gorgeous they all look," Skladany says.

 - Be there for photo opportunities.
 The bridesman should be included in any photo opportunities with the bride and the bridesmaids.
 Be sure to fill him in on your wedding timeline so he's not running errands and missing during important moments.